 Australia is one of the most ethnically diverse societies in the world with almost one in four Australian residents born overseas in one of 200 countries.
 Indigenous Australians make up 3% of the population.

 25% Roman Catholic; 17% Anglican; 19% All Other Christian denominations; 6.5% other (Muslim, Jewish, Buddhist, Hinduism), 22% no religion.

 A federal democracy.
-The person in the top job is known as the Prime Minister and his name is Malcolm Turnbull (who has very close ties to Bond University).
+The person in the top job is known as the Prime Minister and his name is Scott Morrison.
 Just like in America, there are two primary political parties which in Australia are called the Liberal Party (currently in power) and the Labor Party.

-Australia is where wi-fi was invented (you're welcome) and has generated 14 Nobel Prize winners in the fields of science, medicine, literature and immunology.
+Australian inventions include wi-fi (you're welcome!), penicillin, IVF, black box flight recorders, ultra-sound, the bionic ear and the cervical cancer vaccine.
+Australia has generated 14 Nobel Prize winners in the fields of science, medicine, literature and immunology.
 Australia is also the world's largest island and is the only country that is also a continent.
 It also has more beaches (10,685 in total) than any other nation.
-Australia was one of the first places in the world where women were allowed to vote (in 1894) and allow women to be elected to government.
+Australia was one of the first places in the world where women were allowed to vote (in 1896) and allowed women to be elected to government.
 And best of all, Australia is consistently voted as one of the best countries in the world to live (along with Norway, Finland and Switzerland).
 But who wants to live in those freezing cold places?

 Australia's original inhabitants, the aborigines, arrived in a series of migrations from Southeast Asia more than 40,000 years ago.
 There were as many as 600 distinct groups of aborigines living throughout Australia when Dutch mariners explored parts of the west and southern coasts in the early 17th century.